Environmental Interpretation M.S., M.P.S. & Ph.D.

 Graduate Research Interests

-My interests lie at the intersection of environmental justice and environmental knowledge.
-My research will focus on the relationship between race and modern American colonialism in urban, rural, and wilderness contexts.
+My interests lie at the intersection of environmental justice and teaching/learning.
+My research will focus on the pedagogical relationship between race and modern American colonialism in urban, rural, and wilderness contexts.